politiscales-kr/politiscales-kr.github.io/questions-kr.md

 This axis represents the attitude that a government needs to have concerning the market economy in which an important part of the means of production are private.
 Liberals and Keynesians are opposed to the method that needs to be adopted without putting into question capitalism.
 If you are more capitalist, this axis represents your goal in terms of economy.
 If you are more communist, this axis represents the least bad that you can expect of the current system.

-**Regulationism** or interventionism is an idea in which the economical activity should be regulated for the common interest.
+**규제주의** or interventionism is an idea in which the economical activity should be regulated for the common interest.
 It can be through legislation, planning, subventions, a variable taxation...

-On the contrary, the **Laissez-faire** is the ideas in which the economical activity should not be regulated because it would in itself correspond to the common interest.
+On the contrary, the **불간섭주의** is the ideas in which the economical activity should not be regulated because it would in itself correspond to the common interest.
 It can be through a weak legislation, few or no subventions, a fixed taxation and often weak or even the complete suppression of the role of the state in the economy.

 43. Revenues and capital should be taxed to redistribute wealth.
 44. The age of retirement should be lowered.